What is Non-Invasive Prenatal Testing?

 NIPT is highly accurate, detecting more than 99% of fetuses with Trisomy 21, and more than 95% of fetuses with Trisomy 18, Trisomy 13 or abnormalities of sex chromosomes.
 These are much better detection rates than we observe with conventional first trimester screening for these trisomies (85% for trisomy 21, 50% for trisomy 18, and 50% for trisomy 13).
 NIPT is also much better at identifying fetuses with normal chromosomes than conventional first trimester screening; more than 99.9% of normal fetuses are categorised correctly by NIPT, versus 95% by conventional first trimester screening.

-The Harmony Prenatal Test is a very good screening test, but it is not a diagnostic test.
+NIPT is a very good screening test, but it is not a diagnostic test.
 There will occasionally be a difference between the result of the test and the actual chromosomal status of the fetus.
 This is usually due to the fetus and placenta having different numbers of chromosomes.
 Such differences can also be due to the mother having an underlying chromosomal abnormality.
-It is rare for such differences to be due to technical failure of the Harmony test.
+It is rare for such differences to be due to technical failure of the test.

 What is NOT included in NIPT?